tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (tchan49-stat6250):When would the value of the sutomatic variable _ERROR_ larger than one?
 - Question(dfei-stat6250): How to know What is the value of the automatic variable _ERROR_?
 - *Question* (aamiri2-stat6250): What is the value of the automatic variable _ ERROR_ when there is more than one error?
-- Question (aguenane-stat6250): Why does the value of the automatic variable _ERROR_ only go from 0 to 1?
 - Question (aguenane−stat6250): Why does the value of the automatic variable _ERROR_ only go from 0 to 1?
 - *Question* (ldai4-stat6250): In program data vector, what does error 1 represent?
 - *Answer* (ldai4-stat6250): Error signals are caused by the data during execution.
 The default value is 0, which means there is no error.
 When one or more errors occur, the value is set to 1.